pelithne/AKS-security-basics/Identity-and-access-mgmt.md

 az aks get-credentials --resource-group  $RESOURCE_GROUP --name  $CLUSTERNAME
 ```

 To verify that your cluster is up and running you can try a kubectl command, like ````kubectl get nodes```` which  will show you the nodes (virtual machines) that are active in your cluster.
-If you followed the instructions, you should see two nodes.
+If you followed the instructions, you should see just one node.

 ````bash
 kubectl get nodes